-It’s actually impossible to tell what your American Express Business Gold credit limit will be.
+It’s actually impossible to tell what your American Express Business Gold card credit limit will be.
 Amex won’t even tell you what it is after you get approved.
 You have to call customer service to ask.
-That’s because the Amex Business Gold Card has “no preset spending limit,” which means the amount you’re allowed to spend can change every month.
+That’s because the American Express Business Gold card has “no preset spending limit,” which means the amount you’re allowed to spend can change every month.
 It can be a confusing system at first, but getting a feel for what affects the limit will help.

-Here’s how the American Express Business Gold credit limit works:
+Here’s how the American Express Business Gold card credit limit works:

 You have no-preset limit.
 You do have a limit on the card.
 It’s just not stated, and it fluctuates every month.
 But you can call the number on the back of your card to ask what your current spending cap is.
 You can also call to ask for more spending power if you’re planning to make a big purchase.